 Soon after the guideline, Dutch politics provided psychiatrists with the right to euthanize their patients and the numbers have been growing rapidly since.
-In 2010, the year of the he years leading up to the guideline had seen a lot of mainstream media attention for scandals in psychiatry and it was often cited that psychiatry turned to blackmailing to hide their wrongdoing.
+In 2010, the year of the guideline, 2 psychiatric patients were euthanized.
+In 2011 the number grew to 13 patients and in 2013 the number had grown to more than 50 patients.